Course & Degree Requirements

 - College credit hours baccalaureate degree program can require

-- College credit hours for an Associate in arts certificates and related requirements
+- College credit hours for an Associate in Arts certificate and related requirements